-A regional economic development council (EDC) was considering a wide variety of options to connect and attract new business to their town.
-However, as a small entity with limited resources, they needed a way to prioritize which activities and efforts to focus in on.
-The EDC wanted to learn how key stakeholders like real estate groups and developers evaluate regions for their business clients in order to develop targeted materials that would improve their city as a potential business location.
+A regional economic development council (EDC) was considering a wide variety of options to attract new business to their town.
+However, as a small entity with limited resources, they needed a way to prioritize activities.
+The EDC wanted to learn how key stakeholders like real estate groups, site selectors, and developers evaluate regions in order to develop targeted materials that would improve consideration for their city.

 Knowing that we were dealing with a very limited geographic scope and stakeholder type, we designed a qualitative research study to interview influencers and isolate trends across their needs and prioritization approaches.

-- Site Database Creation: A key finding was that stakeholders of all types prefer digital means when developing initial site lists.
-This encouraged the EDC to begin building a listing of commercial land or properties available for sale or lease to simplify the location identification process
+A key finding was that stakeholders of all types prefer digital means when developing initial site lists.
+This encouraged the EDC to begin building a listing of commercial land or properties available for sale or lease to simplify the location identification process.

-- Workforce Data Collection: Upon learning how important hyper-regional skillset data was to end businesses, the EDC was able to prioritize future efforts towards workforce data collection that they had previously de-prioritized.
+Upon learning how important hyper-regional skill set data was to end businesses, the EDC was able to prioritize future efforts towards workforce data collection that they had previously de-prioritized.